uwspstar/FullStack/Linq/readme.md

     this IEnumerable<TSource> source,
     Func<TSource, int, bool> predicate);
 ```
+### Predicate?
+- A predicate is a function to test each element for a condition

 ### LINQ Aggregate
 ```
 int[] Numbers = { 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 };